pytorch/pytorch/README.md

 conda install cmake ninja
 # Run this command from the PyTorch directory after cloning the source code using the “Get the PyTorch Source“ section below
 pip install -r requirements.txt
-# (optional) If using torch.compile with inductor/triton, install the matching version of triton
-make triton
 ```

 **On Linux**